DalhousieSpaceSystemsLab/CubeSat-Core/docs/subsystem_servers.md

 ### Comms server

 Handles the satellite's comms subsystem.
-Translates incoming raw transmitter data into useful commands, which are forwarded to the Command server for interpretation.
+Decodes incoming raw transmitter data into formatted data, which is forwarded to the Command server for interpretation.

-Also translates useful data into raw transmitter data to be sent back down to the groundstation.
+Also encodes useful data into raw transmitter data to be sent back down to the groundstation.

 ### Command server